fullon-labs/flon-core/docs/02_client/index.md

 ## Introduction

-`fucli` is a command line tool that interfaces with the REST API exposed by `fonod`.
+`fucli` is a command line tool that interfaces with the REST API exposed by `funod`.
 Developers can also use `fucli` to deploy and test FullOn smart contracts.

 ## Installation